mkyl/QuasiStableColors.jl/docs/src/index.md

     year = {2022},
 }
 ```
-Quasi-stabling coloring was developed at the [School of Computer
+Quasi-stabling coloring was developed in the [School of Computer
-Science](https://www.cs.washington.edu) in the University of Washington, Seattle.
+Science](https://www.cs.washington.edu) at the University of Washington, Seattle.
 ## Resources
 - **[Tutorial](@ref)**: examples and code to get started with using this library.
-- **[Questions](https://stackoverflow.com/questions/tagged/quasi-stable-colors)**: ask questions using the [`quasi-stable-colors` tag](https://stackoverflow.com/questions/tagged/quasi-stable-colors) on StackOverflow.
 - **[Reference](@ref API)**: Reference documentation for all the public functions of this library can be found in the [API](@ref) section.
 Specific sections explain the applications: maximum-flow/minimum-cut problems, betweenness centrality computation and linear optimization.
+- **Questions**: ask questions and report bugs using [Github issues](https://github.com/mkyl/QuasiStableColors.jl/issues).
 - **[Researchers' Guide](@ref Internals)**: Want to extend quasi-stable coloring to a new domain?
 Perhaps you want to develop a variant of approximate colorings?
 The [Internals](@ref) section covers these topics.